plaza tennis

 In games where traditional scoring is used (eg, “love,” “15,” “30,” “40”), serving from the deuce side can provide an advantage This is because players have a better chance of winning the game when they are serving at “40-30” or “deuce” On the other hand, serving from the ad side can be more advantageous in games that use no-ad scoring, where players must win only one point to secure the game

-See also How To Wash A Tennis Ball
+See also Where To Recycle Tennis Balls

 Player Preferences and Strategies